apache/activemq-artemis/docs/user-manual/en/appserver-integration.md

     mandatory only if the user name is specified

--   `[connector parameters]` is a list of comma-separated key=value pair which are passed to the connector factory (see ? for a list of the transport parameters).
+-   `[connector parameters]` is a list of comma-separated key=value pair which are passed to the connector factory (see [Configuring the transport](configuring-transports.md) for a list of the transport parameters).

 Also note the `com.arjuna.ats.jta.xaRecoveryNode` parameter.
 If you want